-Over time you will find out exactly what sort of stories you like to shoot, and you will develop favorite lighting scenarios and subject matter.
-Your photos will start to take on a life of their own!
+Over time you will find out exactly what sort of stories you like to shoot, and you will develop favorite lighting scenarios and subject matter—Your photos will start to take on a life of their own!

 Keep in mind that this is a guide based on my personal experience, not a rulebook.
-Use what I have learned to put things in order with a little bit more clarity, to get a team together with more ease and better communication, and to save yourself from future stress and anxiety caused by easily avoidable mistakes.
+Feel free to use what I’ve learned to put things in order with a little more clarity, get a team together with more ease and better communication, and save yourself from future stress and anxiety caused by easily avoidable mistakes.

-Having a well-defined concept will also help you find visual references for your mood board (hint: that’s our next step); it will help you answer the many questions your styling, hair, makeup, and models will undoubtedly have for you; and it will help direct the overall aesthetic of your photo shoot.
+Having a well-defined concept will also help you find visual references for your mood board (hint: that’s our next step).
+This exercise will help you answer the many questions your styling, hair, makeup, and models will undoubtedly have for you; and it will help direct the overall aesthetic of your photoshoot.